 Fortuntely, the process follows clearly defined guidelines, so there are steps that can be taken immediately by the recipient.

-The first thing to do immediately, is to get a free criminal background check.
+The first thing to do immediately, is to get a no-cost criminal records check.

-With this information, applicants can find out exactly what shows up on a background check and then work to remove any disqualifying information.
+With this information, applicants can find out exactly what a background investigation may reveal and then work to remove any disqualifying information.

 If an employer wants to rescind a job offer for a potential employee, they must follow three crucial steps.
 First, they send a pre-adverse action letter; next, they allow a waiting period, and finally, they send an adverse action notice.